-- The Core Team membership will be reviewed annually, and changes made accordingly. - Each RW Part B Program subrecipient must identify one primary representative and an alternate to represent their district.
-The primary representative is an active member of the CQM Core Team, and the alternate will be available to serve on the team if the team member cannot attend.
-(See Appendix C for committee members.) - Membership by Consumers/Peer Advocates is voluntary.
-There will be two female and two male members for the entire CQM Core Team.
-The Consumer/Peer Advocate does not represent a particular district, but rather represents Consumers who have access to RW Part B Program services.
-Consumers/Peer advocates are selected as needed following submission of candidates.
+- The Core Team membership will be reviewed annually, and changes made accordingly. - Each RW Part B Program subrecipient must identify one primary representative and an alternate to represent their agency.
+The primary representative is an active member of the CQM Core Team, and the alternate will be available to serve on the team if the team member cannot attend. (see Appendix C for committee members.) - Membership by Consumer Representatives, also referred to as Peer Representatives, is voluntary.
+The CQM Core Team aims to have four to five gender diverse Consumer Representatives from different regions of Georgia.
+The Consumer Representative does not represent a particular district, but rather represents consumers who have access to RW Part B Program services.
+Consumers Representatives are selected as needed following submission of interest from candidates.